 |Silk Market, Beijing|

-Silk Market Beijing, aka Silk Street, Xiushui Street or Xiushui Market, is a prosperous shopping market in Beijing, located at No. 8 East Xiushui Street, Chaoyang District.
-Because of its location, it is also called Xiushui Street or Xiushui Market by locals.
+Silk Market Beijing, aka Silk Street, Xiushui Street or Xiushui Market, is a prosperous shopping market in the city, located at No. 8 East Xiushui Street, Chaoyang District.
 Used to be an outdoor market, it now becomes a shopping mall, which accommodates over 1,000 retailers and is regarded as one of the symbols of Beijing together with the Great Wall, the Summer Palace, and roast duck.
-Many foreign visitors, including some celebrities, enjoy Silk Street for shopping or having their clothes tailor-made.
+Many foreign visitors, including some celebrities, enjoy Silk Market Beijing for shopping or having their clothes tailor-made.
 The former president of the US, George Bush, once went there with his daughter to buy some silk robes, and the wife of Jacques Rogge (8th President of the International Olympic Committee) also went there to buy traditional Chinese dough figurines.